nikolamilosevic86/FinAnalyzer/README.md

 At the end classification using our model can be done using following function after the data is obtained using getData:
 `public String Classify()`

+##Mailing list
+- To post on your mailing list, simply send email to finanalyzer@freelists.org.

+- Subscribers can join your list by sending email to finanalyzer-request@freelists.org with 'subscribe' in the Subject field OR by visiting your list page at http://www.freelists.org/list/finanalyzer.

+- Once subscribed, please introduce yourself and your interests.

 ##Reference
 Milosevic, Nikola.
 "Equity forecast: Predicting long term stock price movement using machine learning." arXiv preprint arXiv:1603.00751 (2016). http://arxiv.org/abs/1603.00751